CooperDarryl/Points-of-interest/README.md

 # Points-of-interest
 Web application developed at university to allow users to add and review points of interest.
-HTML, CSS, JavaScript, jQuery, Ajax and leaflet maps library.
+HTML, CSS, JavaScript, jQuery, Ajax plus leaflet maps library.